-The Hillman City and Columbia City Business Associations have joined forces on a pilot project to better serve businesses in their districts and in surrounding under-represented areas.
+In 2019 the Hillman City and Columbia City Business Associations joined forces to understand how to better serve businesses in District Two’s under-represented areas from Genesee to Brighton.

-RainierABC serves to harness the power of collaboration.
-We hope you’ll join us as we work to fill gaps in service, bridge divides, help structure lines of communication, and—most importantly—work towards sustainability for small businesses, the beating heart of South End hyper-local economy and a driving force behind individual neighborhood culture.
+RainierABC hopes to harness the power of collaboration.
+Join us as we work to fill gaps in service, bridge divides, help structure lines of communication.
+This is about sustainability for small businesses in the beating heart of South End‘s hyper-local economy.
+Let’s build a driving force behind individual neighborhood culture.